Poets&Quants Top Business Schools

 What makes the Carlson education stand out is the “in-action” approach that many courses offer.
 Those courses provide students with hands-on, real-world experiential learning experiences to apply their studies and bolster their skills.

-Examples in include a marketing analytics class with different simulations every week and the the Enterprise Program, which brings together MBA and select undergraduate students to address real-world client challenges.
+Examples include a marketing analytics class with different simulations every week and the Enterprise Program, which brings together MBA and select undergraduate students to address real-world client challenges.
 Students can choose from four different Enterprise Programs including Brand Enterprise, Consulting Enterprise, Funds Enterprise, and Ventures Enterprise.

 A RICH BUSINESS HUB